20+ best step by step easy watercolor flowers tutorials & videos on how to paint roses, peonies, hydrangeas, sunflowers, lavender bouquets, & more!

 Watercolor poppies for beginners

 You can incorporate the wet on wet technique with the layering technique to paint these beautiful watercolor poppy flowers.
+Just by changing how much water to use when mixing watercolor pigments, you can create such different effects with even just one color!

 How to paint peonies in watercolor